Research and knowledge exchange

 Leverhulme Trust (LT)

 The LT was established at the wish of William Hesketh Lever and makes awards for the support of research and education.
 The trust emphasises individuals and encompasses all subject areas through research grants, fellowships, studentships, research leadership, visiting professorships and international network awards.
-For more information go to LT’s funding pages on their website.
+For more information view the funding pages on the LT website.

 Paul Mellon Centre for Studies in British Art (PMC)

 The PMC is an educational charity set up to promote and support the study of British art history and architecture and to disseminate knowledge through publications, exhibitions and education through fellowships and grants.
-For more information please go to the funding pages on their website.
+For more information please go to the funding pages on the PMC website.

 Nuffield Foundation (NF)

 The NF is a British charitable trust, which tries to improve social well-being by funding research and innovation in education and social policy.
 It also aims to increase the proliferation and quality of research and professional skills – both in science and social sciences – through its capacity building programmes.
-For more information on funding opportunities, go to the funding pages of their website.
+For more information on funding opportunities, visit the funding pages of the NF website.

 Royal Academy of Engineering (RAE)